Loading...

 Command

 Packet capture confirms what actually traverses the interface.
-Filtering on ICMP provides a clean view of echo requests and replies, which is often enough to validate basic reachability and latency patterns.
+Filtering on ICMP provides a clean view of echo requests and replies, which is often enough to validate basic reachability.

 listening on enp0s3, link-type EN10MB (Ethernet), capture size 262144 bytes